 Coronavirus living briefing

-In this living briefing, we’re looking at how Covid-19 is affecting major aspects of the global economy.
-You can expect something new every business day and recent updates since your last visit are highlighted for easy skimming.
+In this living briefing, we looked at how Covid-19 was affecting major aspects of the global economy.
+Updates since your last visit were highlighted for easy skimming.

 Enrich your perspective.
 Embolden your work.
 Become a Quartz member.